Top of the list are lemurs

 Other top mammal sites that are easily accessible include Ranomafana NP, Parc Anja for Ring-tailed Lemur, Kirindy Forest for Fosa and lots of lemurs, Ankarafantsika NP, Amber Mountain NP, and the Berenty area in the far south.

-Masoala and Marojejy, and are more remote than the destinations above, but hold Silky Sifaka and Red Ruffed Lemur.
+Masoala and Marojejy are more remote than the destinations above, but those are the only places where you will find the Silky Sifaka and the Red Ruffed Lemur.

-Keen mammal-watchers may want to seek out some of Madagascar’s rarest mammals such as the north’s Perrier’s and Tattersall’s Sifakas, in the Andrafiamena and Daraina regions respectively; or the Broad-striped Mongoose at Lake Tsimanampetsotsa.
+Keen mammal-watchers may want to seek out some of Madagascar’s rarest mammals such as the northern endemic species, Perrier’s and Tattersall’s Sifakas, which are found in the Andrafiamena and Daraina regions respectively; or the Broad-striped Mongoose at Lake Tsimanampetsotsa.